Research and Links

 - Annual Report on the Conditions of Children in Orange County.
 Orange County Children's Partnership.

-- Key Indicators of Health by Service Planning Area.
-(2017).
+- Community Health Profiles.
 Los Angeles County Dept. of Public Health.

 - Orange County Community Indicators Report.
 Orange County Business Council, et al.